Canadian Residents can protect their fun on the water with travel insurance

 |

 When you purchase your policy, you’ll need to list kayaking, rafting, and all of the other activities that you plan to participate in while on your trip.
-There are over 250 other sports, activities and experiences that may be covered.
 You won’t be able to add or remove activities after you make your purchase, so make sure you add them all at that time.

 Kayaking in inland/coastal waters (within three nautical miles of shore), snow rafting, and cave tubing are considered Level 1 activities.
 Whitewater and blackwater rafting, hydrospeeding, and river boarding for grades/classes 1-5 are Level 1 activities too.
 All Level 1 activities are automatically covered, but you’ll still need to list them when you purchase your policy.
 However, you will need to pay an additional premium to be covered for Level 2 and Level 3 activities like sea kayaking and swimming outside of coastal waters.
 If you are planning to participate in an activity that isn’t listed in our policy wording, you will need to contact us to determine if you will be covered.